sdaume/ds4sd-2024-modules/workflows/slides/index.md

 git & GitHub are extremely versatile, feature-rich tools that enable collaboration on complex software projects.

+## Focus of this session

-We will only scratch the surface of this and focus on basic recipes and elements, namely:
+We will only scratch the surface and focus on basic recipes and elements, namely:

 -   understanding the basic idea behind `git`
 -   use GitHub as a repository/backup for your work
--   integrate git/GitHub into your workflow
+-   integrate git/GitHub into your workflow with R Studio
 -   share and collaborate with others

 ```{=html}